Saturday, April 14, 2012

 1958: Buddy Holly's Fender Stratocaster guitar was stolen while the group was having lunch prior to a concert in St. Louis, Missouri.

-1967: Aretha Franklin prevailed for a fourth week at #1 on the R&B chart with "I Never Loved a Man (The Way I Love You)".
+1967: Aretha Franklin prevailed for a fourth week at #1 on the R&B chart with "I Never Loved A Man (The Way I Love You)".

 1967: Nancy and Frank Sinatra teamed for a new #1 "Somethin' Stupid".
 That replaced the Turtles' classic "Happy Together".
-The remainder of the Top Ten: "This Is My Song" From Petula Clark at #3, "Bernadette" from the Four Tops at #4, the Monkees had #5 with "A Little Bit Me, a Little Bit You", "Western Union" from the Five Americans was song #6, Tommy James & the Shondells had #7 with "I Think We're Alone Now", the Mamas & Papas came in at 8 with "Dedicated to the One I Love", Aretha Franklin moved into the Top Ten with "I Never Loved a Man (The Way I Love You)" and "Jimmy Mack" from Martha & the Vandellas rounded out the Top Ten.
+The remainder of the Top Ten: "This Is My Song" From Petula Clark at #3, "Bernadette" from the Four Tops at #4, the Monkees had #5 with "A Little Bit Me, A Little Bit You", "Western Union" from the Five Americans was song #6, Tommy James & the Shondells had #7 with "I Think We're Alone Now", the Mamas & Papas came in at 8 with "Dedicated To The One I Love", Aretha Franklin moved into the Top Ten with "I Never Loved A Man (The Way I Love You)" and "Jimmy Mack" from Martha & the Vandellas rounded out the Top Ten.

-1967: The Monkees spent a 26th week at #1 on the album chart, 16 of them thanks to their debut album and another 10 with their follow-up, More of the Monkees.
+1967: The Monkees spent a 26th week at #1 on the Album chart, 16 of them thanks to their debut album and another 10 with their follow-up, More of the Monkees.
 That is far and away the Rock Era record, with Fleetwood Mac a distant second with 19 consecutive weeks at #1, all with Rumours.

-1972: "In the Rain", one of The Top 100 R&B Songs of the 1970's* from the Dramatics, spent a fourth week at #1.
+1972: "In the Rain", one of The Top 100 R&B Songs of the 1970's* from the Dramatics, spent a fourth week at #1 on the R&B chart.

 The Stylistics charmed their way into the Top 10...

-1972: Roberta Flack began a six-week assault on the singles chart with her #1 "The First Time Ever I Saw Your Face".
+1972: Roberta Flack began a six-week assault on the Singles chart with her #1 "The First Time Ever I Saw Your Face".
 That replaced America's "A Horse With No Name" which had enjoyed a three-week stay at the top.
-"I Gotcha'" from Joe Tex was #3, followed by "Rockin' Robin" from Michael Jackson, Neil Young's former #1 "Heart of Gold" at #5, "In the Rain" from the Dramatics moving up to #6, "Puppy Love" by Donny Osmond, the Stylistics jumped into the top ten with "Betcha By Golly, Wow" at #8, Aretha Franklin had #9 with "Day Dreaming" and Sonny & Cher came in at #10 with "A Cowboy's Work Is Never Done".
+"I Gotcha'" from Joe Tex was #3, followed by "Rockin' Robin" from Michael Jackson, Neil Young's former #1 "Heart Of Gold" at #5, "In The Rain" from the Dramatics moving up to #6, "Puppy Love" by Donny Osmond, the Stylistics jumped into the top Ten with "Betcha By Golly, Wow" at #8, Aretha Franklin had #9 with "Day Dreaming" and Sonny & Cher came in at #10 with "A Cowboy's Work Is Never Done".

 1972: "The First Time Ever I Saw Your Face" spent a third week atop the Adult Contemporary chart.

-1975: Kiss and Rush were in concert at the Stanley Theater in Pittsburgh, Pennsylvania.
+1975: KISS and Rush were in concert at the Stanley Theater in Pittsburgh, Pennsylvania.

-1978: One duo (Johnny Mathis & Deniece Williams with their song "Too Much, Too Little, Too Late") took over from another (Roberta Flack & Donny Hathaway with "The Closer I Get to You") on the R&B chart.
+1978: One duo (Johnny Mathis & Deniece Williams with their song "Too Much, Too Little, Too Late") took over from another (Roberta Flack & Donny Hathaway with "The Closer I Get To You") on the R&B chart.

-1978: Dan & Coley held down #1 on the Adult Contemporary chart with "We'll Never Have to Say Goodbye Again" for the fourth week in a row.
+1978: Dan & Coley held down #1 on the Adult Contemporary chart with "We'll Never Have To Say Goodbye Again" for the fourth week in a row.

-Flack & Hathaway teamed up for this soul gem.
+Flack & Hathaway teamed up for this soul gem...

-1978: The Soundtrack to "Saturday Night Fever" continued to set the pace on the album chart for the 13th straight week.
+1978: The Soundtrack to "Saturday Night Fever" continued to set the pace on the Album chart for the 13th straight week.

 1984: Kenny Loggins had the top song in the land for a third week with "Footloose".
 Phil Collins was making a move with "Against All Odds" while Rockwell was going the wrong way, down to #3 with "Somebody's Watching Me".
 Lionel Richie appeared destined for the top with "Hello", moving from 10-4.
-The rest of the Top Ten: the Pointers had #5 with "Automatic", Culture Club was at 6 with "Miss Me Blind", the Eurythmics slipped to 7 with "Here Comes the Rain Again", the Thompson Twins had a top ten song with "Hold Me Now", Hall & Oates slipped to #9 with "Adult Education" and Van Halen's former #1 "Jump" was at 10.
+The rest of the Top 10: the Pointers had #5 with "Automatic", Culture Club was at 6 with "Miss Me Blind", the Eurythmics slipped to 7 with "Here Comes The Rain Again", the Thompson Twins had a top 10 song with "Hold Me Now", Hall & Oates slipped to #9 with "Adult Education" and Van Halen's former #1 "Jump" was at 10.

 1984: Lionel Richie spent a second of six weeks at #1 on the Adult Contemporary chart with "Hello".